-For me, a workout is anything that gets my heart pumping and most days this consists of either a walk, run, hot yoga or HIIT sessions.
+For me, a workout is anything that gets my heart pumping and most days this consists of either a walk, run, hot yoga, or HIIT sessions.
 It really just depends on my mood.

 09. SHOWER AND GET READY

-I’m sure you’ve done that thing where you just stay your pajamas for the whole day.
+I’m sure you’ve done that thing where you just stay in your pajamas for the whole day.
 While it seems like a dream come true, whenever I decide to stay in my pajamas I don’t get anywhere near enough done than when I shower and change into something more professional.

 So even if I’m just working a full day at home I make sure I get dressed – it just changes the whole vibe of the day.